 4. Forgetting to track one-time expenses

-Your budget can quickly be in trouble if you forget to track one time expenses.
-Some examples could include birthday presents, haircuts, annual bills, home repairs, and vacations.
+Your budget can quickly become inaccurate if you forget to track one-time expenses.
+Some examples could include birthday presents, haircuts, annual insurance payments, home repairs, and vacations.
 This mistake can be easily avoided if you budget month to month and write down all unusual expenses on your calendar.

 Consider using a small annual planner or monthly spreadsheet to track all of your expenses and their due dates.
 That way, you have all the financial aspects of your life kept in one place.
-It can also help keep track of when your bills are due.
+Your calendar or planner can also help keep track of when your bills are due.

 5. Not planning for emergency expenses

-It doesn’t matter if you think you have all expenses budgeted or not, if you forget emergency expenses, it can throw your budget for a major loop.
-Without the proper planning for these irregular expenses, there is a chance that you can add to your debt or get off track of your budget.
-Create an emergency fund so that you can have a safety net to take care of any unexpected expenses.
+Even if you do a good job budgeting for all your regular expenses, if you don’t leave room for emergency expenses, it can throw your budget for a major loop.
+Without the proper planning for these unexpected expenses, there is a chance that you can add to your debt.
+Create an emergency fund so that you can have a safety net to take care of any irregular expenses.

 When creating an emergency fund, it’s recommended to save three to six months’ worth of living expenses.
 That way, in case you lose your job, have an unexpected home repair, or other emergencies, you can still financially support yourself.
 Start taking a small amount of your paycheck or checking account each month and transferring it into an emergency savings account.